Chart Color Schemes

 Educational outcomes in Nuriootpa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.6%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 39.2% of residents aged 15 and above holding them - advanced diplomas at 9.7% and certificates at 29.5%.
-A total of 24.3% of the population is actively engaged in formal education, including 9.5% in primary, 7.6% in secondary, and 2.4% in tertiary education.
+Trade and technical skills are prevalent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (29.5%).

-A substantial 24.3% of the population actively pursues formal education.
-This includes 9.5% in primary education, 7.6% in secondary education, and 2.4% pursuing tertiary education.
+A substantial 24.3% of the population is actively pursuing formal education, including 9.5% in primary education, 7.6% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education